 "[A]s a writer, I'm like, 'This is hilarious for Kelli,'" she tells Bustle.
 "And then I show up on set and I'm like, 'OK, I'm gonna have to piss myself.
 I'm going to get tased and piss myself today!'"

 It should be noted that Rothwell does not, in fact, actually pee her pants.
-Rather, it's water that sprayed on her jeans for the desired effect.
-Rothwell also wore several versions of Kelli's robe in the scene.
+Rather, water was sprayed on her jeans for the desired effect.
+The actor also explains that she wore several versions of Kelli's robe in the scene.
 "They added another panel in the back so it would flow when I would run, just to make it more dramatic," she laughs.
-And while it's over in a matter of seconds, filming the tasing scene was an incredibly involved process.
-The Coachella scenes were filmed on an overnight shoot in the freezing cold, and Rothwell had to do multiple takes of the scene from different angles.
+And while it's over in a matter of seconds, filming the event was an incredibly involved process.
+The Coachella scenes were filmed on an overnight shoot in the freezing cold, and Rothwell had to do multiple takes of the tasing scene from different angles.

 The result is, of course, hilarious, with Kelli rolling around on the grass with her wet jeans, tased and high.
 As for her iconic line, the comedian related to her character — perhaps a bit too much.
 "I think I felt it on a very personal level!"
 Rothwell laughs.
 "I was like, writhing on the ground in the valley in the middle of the night with wet pants, and I was just like, 'Remember me different.'"

 It's clear that Rothwell has the utmost respect for her character, and she rejects the notion that Kelli's Coachella behavior was crazy.
-"She's given herself permission to make mistakes and not feel like she has to be socially acceptable all the time," she explains.
-Later on, the comedian echoes this sentiment by saying, "I'd say that she's prone to having fun — manageable fun for her."
+"She's given herself permission to make mistakes and not feel like she has to be socially acceptable all the time," the actor explains.
+Later on, Rothwell echoes this sentiment by saying, "I'd say that she's prone to having fun — manageable fun for her."

 So while Kelli has given audiences some of the best comedic moments of Insecure, she's also becoming a fully fledged character.
 In other words, prepare to remember her different.